IRIS-Solutions-Team/IRIS-Toolbox/StructuralModeling/index.md

 #### [Slang: model source language](Slang/index.md)

-Structural models are built from model source codes, written in model source language (Slang).
-Slang describes the individual elements of each
-model: variables, parameters, shocks, equations, etc.
+The model source language is used to describe all the elements of a model in human-readable form: variables, parameters, shocks, equations, etc. The model source is then translated to a structural model object.

 #### [Structural models](@Model/index.md)